1n4r1/1n4r1.github.io/_posts/2019-11-18-Hackthebox-Networkd-Walkthrough.md

 4. If these are OK, create a name of uploaded file with "getnameUploaded()"
 5. Finally, move the uploaded file from the temporary directory to "/uploads"

-This means, by using double extention method, with adding appropriate magic bytes, we can bypass the filter.
+This means, by using double extention method, with adding appropriate magic bytes, we can bypass the filter.<br>
+At first, create following file.
 {% highlight php %}
 root@kali:~# cat simple-backdoor.php.gif
 GIF89a